 The hard water experiment is a chemistry experiment from Layers of Learning Unit 4-11 about the chemistry of air and water.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Hard water just means water that has minerals in it.
-The high mineral count is usually comprised of calcium, magnesium, and other minerals that are dissolved in the water.
+The minerals usually include calcium, magnesium, and others that are dissolved in the water.
 You can’t usually see whether or not you have hard water just by looking at it, but you’ll probably be able to tell other ways.
 One way people quickly notice is that they tend to get “ring around the tub” and other mineral deposits in their sinks and bath tubs.
 You can also tell if you have hard water by how it lathers.
-Water with a lot of minerals won’t bubble up as much when soap is added as soft water will.
+Water with a lot of minerals won’t bubble up as much when soap is added.
 You can easily see the difference by comparing plain water with hard water that you mix yourself in this hard water experiment.

 Now put a straw into each cup and begin gently blowing air into the water.
 Both will bubble up somewhat, but the soft water will produce more bubbles.